Mosqlimate-project/Data-platform/mkdocs/docs/datastore/GET/infodengue.md

+## Infodengue data
-`api/datastore/infodengue/` is the endpoint that gives access to data for the [Infodengue](https://info.dengue.mat.br/) project, which provide a number of epidemiological variables for all the Brazilian municipalities on a weekly time scale.
+This endpoint gives access to data from the [Infodengue](https://info.dengue.mat.br/) project, Which provide a number of epidemiological variables for all the Brazilian municipalities on a weekly time scale.
 The request parameters and data variables are described below.

 For an example of API usage in Mosqlimate, please refer to [API Demo](https://api.mosqlimate.org/api/docs#/infodengue/datastore_api_get_infodengue).
 Python examples are found below.